Freezing-In Gravitational Waves: Introduction

 We also identify at which order quantum gravity and back-reaction effects would appear in the CGMB spectrum.
-Observing these effects in the CGMB spectrum would therefore probe the quantization of gravity and reveal fundamental information about high energy physics, if the GW production occurs at high energy scales that cannot be probed with particle colliders on Earth.
+Observing these effects in the CGMB spectrum would therefore probe the quantization of gravity and reveal fundamental information about particle physics, if the GW production occurs at high energy scales that cannot be probed with particle colliders on Earth.

-Throughout this paper we work with a complex scalar field with quartic coupling $\lambda$ which is the internal coupling in the thermal bath.
-Note that in previous works~\cite{Ghiglieri:2015nfa,Ghiglieri:2020mhm,Ringwald:2020ist} such a coupling has not been considered even though the SM has such a coupling in the Higgs sector.
+Throughout this paper we work with a complex scalar field with quartic coupling $\lambda$ that is the internal coupling in the thermal bath, i.e., for our model the previously mentioned generic coupling $g$ is the quartic coupling $\lambda$.
+In previous works~\cite{Ghiglieri:2015nfa,Ghiglieri:2020mhm,Ringwald:2020ist} such a coupling has not been considered even though the SM has such a coupling in the Higgs sector.
 That is because Refs.~\cite{Ghiglieri:2015nfa,Ghiglieri:2020mhm} worked under the assumption that in the SM the three gauge couplings and the top Yukawa are of order of the square root of the Higgs self-coupling.
-Note in BSM theories this is not necessarily the case.
+Note that in BSM theories this is not necessarily the case.

 This paper is organized as follows: in \Sec{scalar_model} we introduce our model, which is a complex scalar field coupled to gravity.
 This is then followed by \Sec{evolution_eqs}, where we introduce the full evolution equations for the two distribution functions $\fp$ and $\fh$ which describe the scalars and gravitons, respectively.
 Furthermore, we perturbatively expand the distribution functions around their initial states.
-This simplifies a solution of the otherwise coupled nonlinear integral-differential equations for the distribution functions.
+This enables us to find a solution of the coupled nonlinear integral-differential equations for the distribution functions.
 In \Sec{Matrix_elements} we calculate the Matrix elements squared for the graviton production processes.
 We then compute the GW spectrum in \Sec{embeeding_in_cosmology}.
 Finally, conclusions are given in \Sec{conclusion}.
 Throughout this paper we use natural units with $\hbar=c=k_{\rm B}=1$, where $k_{\rm B}$ is the Boltzmann constant.